 The reserve is situated on Poole harbour and features over 5 kilometres of wood and heathland to indulge in.
 With the many varying nature trails on offer, taking in and exploring the reserve is made easy and is tailored towards its visitors.

-There are a total of 7 signposted trails in the reserve and are all of varying capability and accessibility, so you’re bound to find something that suits you and the family for a leisurely stroll.
+There are a total of 7 signposted trails in the reserve and are all of varying capability and accessibility, so you’re bound to find something that suits you and the family during a walking holiday at South Lytchett.

 These 7 walking trails are categorised into 2: The Shipstal and the Coombe trails, which range from shorter blue easy access trails (30 mins) to the longer red trails (90 mins).
 The walking trails are very popular amongst visitors as they take you on a comprehensive tour of what the reserve has to offer in its beautiful scenery and natural wildlife.